-More than 2.25 million pounds of pesticides are applied in Westchester County every year.
-Westchester has the second-highest use in New York State, after suburban Long Island.
+More than 2.25 million pounds of pesticides are applied in Westchester County every year (2.9 million pounds in 2021).
+Westchester has among the highest application rates in New York State.
 We are tracking these chemicals into our homes on our shoes and pets’ paws, and we - and our children - are breathing them in.

 Pesticides endanger human health, especially children’s.

 Home pesticide exposure increases the risk of leukemia, brain and other cancers in children, and has been linked to asthma and developmental delays.
 Pesticides disrupt endocrine and immune systems and increase the risk of breast, thyroid and prostate cancers in adults.
 NYS banned herbicides on school playing fields and playgrounds - why would you apply them to your yard?

 Pesticides harm our pets.

 Dogs and cats exposed to pesticides have a higher risk of malignant cancers: the use of professionally applied pesticides was associated with a significant 70% higher risk of canine malignant lymphoma.
 (Link to study.)

 Pesticides kill bees, birds and other pollinators that plants need to reproduce.
 Pesticides get into the water we drink and the food we eat.
 You may buy organic food for your children, seeking to limit their exposure to pesticides.
 Why would you then expose them – and the rest of the creatures in our ecosystem – to pesticides where they play?
 Pesticides get on kids' hands and from there into their mouths - and shoes on lawns track pesticides inside.

 NB: We recognize that sometimes the use of pesticides, herbicides and fungicides is essential, for instance to control an invasive pest, but most uses are not necessary and many are ineffective.
 In addition, they are often applied incorrectly.